First measurements of the branching fractions for the decay modes $\Xi_c^{0} \to \Lambda \eta$ and $\Xi_c^0 \to \Lambda \eta'$ and search for the decay $\Xi_c^{0} \to \Lambda \pi^0$ using Belle and Belle II data: Systematic uncertainties

 The detection efficiencies determined from the simulations are corrected using multiplicative data-to-simulation ratios derived from control samples.
 The uncertainties associated with these correction factors are treated as systematic uncertainties.
 These corrections account for signal efficiency uncertainties related to tracking, PID, $\pi^0$ reconstruction, photon detection, $\pi^0$ veto, and $\Lambda$ momentum distributions.

-The track-finding efficiencies are obtained from the control samples of $D^{*+} \to D^0(\to K_S^0 \pi^+ \pi^-)\pi^+$ at Belle, {and} $\bar{B}^0 \to D^{*+}(\to D^0 \pi^+)\pi^-$ and $e^+e^- \to \tau^+ \tau^-$ at Belle~II~\cite{BelleIITrackingGroup:2020hpx}. {Efficiency correction factors and associated systematic uncertainties are evaluated for charged tracks by taking into account their momentum distributions.} For a given $\Xi_c^0$ decay mode, correction factors and conservative systematic uncertainties are calculated assuming 100\% correlation among all tracks.
+{The track-finding efficiency at Belle is calibrated using a single control sample, $D^{*+} \to D^0 (\to K_S^0 \pi^+ \pi^-) \pi^+$, resulting in a single, global correction and uncertainty.
+In contrast, efficiency correction factors and associated systematic uncertainties at Belle~II are evaluated for charged tracks by taking into account their momentum distributions from two control samples, $\bar{B}^0 \to D^{*+} (\to D^0 \pi^+) \pi^-$ and $e^+e^- \to \tau^+ \tau^-$~\cite{BelleIITrackingGroup:2020hpx}.} For a given $\Xi_c^0$ decay mode, correction factors and conservative systematic uncertainties are calculated assuming 100\% correlation among all tracks.
 In the case of a specific $\Xi_c^0$ signal decay mode with multiple $h^0$ decay modes, the correction factors and systematic uncertainties are weighted based on the product of signal efficiency and product branching fraction for each $h^0$ decay mode.
 This approach is applied for {all} uncertainty estimates, unless otherwise stated.